tkoletsky1973/YieldLoop/docs/whitepaper/Whitepaper (long).md

 This appendix enumerates all possible execution outcomes within YieldLoop and defines how each outcome is handled, recorded, and presented to users.
 This section exists to eliminate ambiguity regarding system behavior, user expectations, and result interpretation.

 YieldLoop records outcomes based on realized execution only.
 No projections, estimates, or implied performance are used.

+A cycle in which no trades occur due to risk constraints is considered a successful execution with zero activity.

 ---